Skip to main content

 For example: If the price of AAPL is above the Moving Average...

-In the example above, the condition will be valid as long as the price of AAPL is above AAPL’s moving average, regardless of how far or how long the value of AAPL is above the moving average.
+In the example above, the condition remains valid as long as the price of AAPL is above its moving average, regardless of how far or for how long the price stays above the moving average.

-For example: If the price of AAPL is above the Moving Average of AAPL by 2%...
+For example: If the price of AAPL is above its moving average by 2%...

 Crosses Above / Crosses Below

-These conditions describe the exact moment where the value of one term crosses, either above or below, the value of the other term.
-As it refers to the exact moment of change, this condition works well with strategies based on technical analysis.
+These conditions describe the exact moment when one term crosses above or below another term.
+Since they focus on the precise moment of change, these conditions are ideal for strategies based on technical analysis.

 For example: If the price of EUR/USD crosses above the Moving Average...